Europe to clamp down on charges for paying with plastic

 "The interchange fees paid by retailers end up on consumers' bills," said Joaquin Almunia, the European Union commissioner in charge of antitrust enforcement, who announced the measures.

-"Retailers will make big savings by paying lower fees to their banks, and consumers will benefit through lower retail prices," he said.
-The Commission estimates that the new curbs could save retailers 6 billion euros.

-The rules are a setback in particular for Visa Europe, the European licensee of Visa Inc. (V.N) that is owned and operated by roughly 3,000 European banks including all major lenders.
+The rules will in particular affect Visa Europe, the European licensee of Visa Inc. (V.N) that is owned and operated by roughly 3,000 European banks including all major lenders.
 MasterCard (MA.N) will also be affected.

+Some cards, however, such as branded commercial cards issued, for example, by a retailer will not be covered.
+American Express, which operates on a different basis, will also be largely unaffected.

-Visa, Mastercard and bank lobby groups disputed that the new law would benefit consumers.
+In response to the EU plans, Visa and Mastercard disputed that the new law would benefit consumers.

-"Experience indeed shows that merchants do not pass fee reductions on to consumers," said Sebastien de Brouwer at the European Banking Federation.

 The UK Cards Association, which represents card issuers in Britain, said they might be forced to introduce new fees to cover their operating costs.

-Visa Inc and MasterCard are defending similar fees in the United States where retailers claim they have inflated such costs.

-Some cards in Europe, such as branded commercial cards issued, for example, by a retailer will not be covered by the rules.
-American Express, which operates on a different basis, will also be largely unaffected.

 At the moment, banks charge a fee when processing payments using cards that can amount to 1.5 percent of the purchase price.